-AHCCCS uses the national CMS-416 methodology to generate the EPSDT Participation and Preventive Dental Services rates through a CMS-validated process.
-The rates are generated one time a year and reported to CMS within specified timeframes.
-Aggregate rates as well as Contractor-specific rates are included in this process.
+AHCCCS uses the national CMS-416 methodology to generate the EPSDT Participation and Preventive Dental Services rates.
+The aggregate rates for Title XIX and Title XXI (KidsCare) are generated one time per year and reported to CMS within specified timeframes.
+AHCCCS may require the Contractor to implement a corrective action plan or participate in mandatory workgroup activities when statistically significant declines in the Title XIX and Title XXI (KidsCare) aggregate rates are identified.

-The Contractor must monitor rates and implement interventions to improve or sustain rates for low/very low birth weight deliveries, utilization of Long Acting Reversible Contraceptives (LARC) and postpartum visits.
-The Contractor must implement processes to monitor and evaluate cesarean section and elective inductions rates prior to 39 weeks gestation and implement interventions to decrease the incidence of occurrence.
+Maternal Health: The Contractor must monitor rates and implement interventions to improve or sustain rates for low/very low birth weight deliveries, utilization of Long Acting Reversible Contraceptives (LARC), prenatal, and postpartum visits.
+The Contractor must implement processes to monitor and evaluate cesarean section and elective inductions rates prior to 39 weeks gestation, and implement interventions to decrease the incidence of occurrence.
+Contractor EPSDT and Adult monitoring results shall also be reported to AHCCCS in conjunction with its EPSDT and Adult Monitoring Report as specified in Section F, Attachment F3, Contractor Chart of Deliverables.